 Maddy Cann and Freddie Dunn, whose fathers were both in the RAF, want to help support such students through challenging times while ensuring they get the best possible experience from school while at RGS.

 “I really hope we can have a positive impact on these students who, despite the difficult current situation and tricky start to the school year, are incredibly positive and enthusiastic.

 “I know when I was in their position, I really appreciated any extra support, and the knowledge that there are people helping you.”

-Maddy, whose father was an RAF pilot until recently, explained how she joined RGS in Year 9, having attended seven other schools throughout the UK and in Spain.
+Maddy, whose father is an ex-RAF pilot, explained how she joined RGS in Year 9, having attended seven other schools throughout the UK and in Spain.

 “Being a service student can mean any number of additional challenges when it comes to education: it is easy to skip entire basic topics when moving schools.
 Each new school means you have to make new friends and lose old ones.